kuzzleio/sdk-csharp/doc/1/controllers/server/get-last-stats/index.md

 ## Return

-Return the most recent statistics snapshot as a `JObject`.
+Returns the most recent statistics snapshot as a `JObject`.

 ## Usage